 - 1. Attend area specific curriculum coordinator meetings/department head meetings and other designated curriculum meetings and workshops. - 2.
 Facilitate the communication of curriculum information to staff. - 3.
 Remain up to date on current curriculum information and trends. - 4.
 Become a leader and resource person for the building in the specific subject area. - 5.
 Meet and work collaboratively with other curriculum coordinators and the administration to enhance curriculum articulation and K-12 scope and sequence. - 6.
 Enhance communication across grade levels and departments related to curriculum goals, plans and issues. - 7.
-Assist in the coordination or ordering, inventorying and distribution of curriculum instructional materials in cooperation with the building principal. - Advise the administration on subject area budget and needs. - 9.
-Assist in planning and offering relevant staff development. - G. NORTH CENTRAL ACCREDITATION CHAIR- Each building will have one NCA Chair position.
-The position may be shared.
-When the position is shared in the building, the 8% will be divided equally between the Co-Chairs.
-The rate of pay is established at 8% of the BA + 15 scale if applicable. - H. SUBSTITUTE PAY Regularly employed teachers, when substituting within the system by appointment of the administration, may choose to be paid or accumulate compensation time.
-The rate of pay for secondary teachers shall be (\$18) per period, elementary teachers shall receive (\$9) per period.
-Teachers may use one period of their accumulated "comp time" in groups of 6 hours, except in the middle school where accumulated time must be in groups of 7 periods.
+Assist in the coordination or ordering, inventorying and distribution of curriculum instructional materials in cooperation with the building principal. - 8.
+Advise the administration on subject area budget and needs. - 9.
+Assist in planning and offering relevant staff development. - G. SCHOOL IMPROVEMENT Each building will have two District School Improvement Committee (DSIC) Representatives that will attend the District School Improvement Committee meetings and report back district school improvement initiatives to the school improvement team.
+Each building may have School Improvement (SI) Representatives that support the development and implementation of the building school improvement plan.
+DSIC & SI Representatives shall be compensated at \$21 per hour when meetings or activities are held outside the regular school day.
+SI Representatives will be required to submit a proposal for compensation to be approved by the building administrator.
+DSIC Representatives will be required to submit a proposal for compensation to be approved by the building administrator or Curriculum Director.
+Proposals for compensation for meetings or activities held outside the school day are required to include the estimated time which will be involved, as well as approximate meeting dates and topics that will be addressed. - H. SUBSTITUTE PAY Regularly employed teachers when substituting within the system by appointment of the administration may choose to be paid or accumulate compensation time.
+The rate of pay for secondary teachers shall be (\$21) per period, and for elementary teachers shall be(\$17) per period.
+Teachers may use one period of their accumulated "comp time" in groups of 6 hours.
 Teachers must request their "comp time" 48 hours prior to actual use.
 Building administrators have the right to deny such requests when there is a shortage of subs.
 No "comp days" shall be taken after Memorial Day.
 Unused "comp time" may be converted to pay or sick hours at the end of the school year.
 If there is a shortage of substitutes on any given day at the elementary level, "elementary qualified" subs brought in to cover the secondary absences will be reassigned to cover elementary classrooms whenever possible.
 Exceptions will be allowed for secondary subs filling long-term vacancies for secondary subs who have made pre-arrangements with the absent teachers.